 The good news is the Western Conifer Seed Bug is not known to bite or cause harm.
 It can, however, become a nuisance when they decide to move in for the winter.
 At about ¾ of an inch long and in great numbers, they are not a welcome sight in most homes.

 That said, to effectively treat your home from a fall invasion of Seed Bugs, timing is critical.
-As the weather begins to cool it is important to schedule the treatment early enough in the season that the bugs do not sneak in before measures can be taken to stop them.
-Too soon, however, and the treatment will become less effective as it breaks down over time
+As the weather begins to cool, it is important to schedule the treatment early enough in the season that the bugs do not sneak in before measures can be taken to stop them.
+Too soon, however, and the treatment will become less effective as it breaks down over time.
+Call Modern Pest today to learn how to best optimize your defense against Seed Bugs.

 The Modern Solution